-Between 2000 and 2014, Latin America experienced an average annual GDP growth rate of 7.5%.
-This rate was closer to 9.2% for countries in the region currently rated investment grade.
-Inflation also remained relatively stable at an average of 4.5%.
-Unemployment was down to 5.7% in 2014 from almost 10% in 2000 for investment grade countries in the region.
+Between 2000 and 2019, Latin America experienced an average annual GDP growth rate of approximately 4.5%.
+This rate was closer to 8.0% for countries in the region currently rated investment grade.
+Inflation also has remained relatively stable in the region, within the 2.5-3.5% range for the last 20 years, with the exception of 2008 - during the global financial crisis.
 With a growing consumer class and overall improved access to education, health, and other goods and services, Latin America saw more than 70MM people lifted out of poverty and its middle class grow by more than 50%.